firegloves-bundles/entando-hub-2/content/README.md

 # Overview
-This is the content bundle for the Entandp Hub.
+This is the content bundle for the Entando Hub.
 It contains the "non-code" parts of the Entando Hub including a basic page setup.

 # Deployment and installation